In Bosnia, refugees stuck in a country its own people leave

 SARAJEVO, Bosnia-Herzegovina (AP) - A covered-up landfill in a mine-infested part of a dysfunctional Balkan state whose own people are emigrating in droves might not seem ideal for a refugee camp.

 But local authorities in Bihac, a Bosnian city of 50,000, had little choice.

-Still deeply scarred by a brutal inter-ethnic war in the 1990s, Bosnia has become the chief bottleneck on the main land route for thousands of migrants seeking a better life in Europe.
+Still deeply scarred by a brutal inter-ethnic war in the 1990s, Bosnia has become the chief bottleneck in the main land route for thousands of migrants seeking a better life in Europe.

 Until the camp’s opening last week at Vucjak, 8 kilometers (5 miles) from the border with European Union-member Croatia, thousands of migrants - mostly single men - were sleeping rough in Bihac and other cities in Bosnia’s northwestern Krajina region.

-Vucjak now provides 1,000 of them with tents and Red Cross meals, but few want to stay.
+Vucjak now provides 1,000 of them with tents and Red Cross meals.
+But few want to stay in Bosnia, and the nearby Croatian border looms inviting despite drastically-increased security with Croatian police allegedly beating and robbing migrants before pushing them back into Bosnia.

+“We all want to pass to the dream, (to) united Europe.
+For freedom and good life,” said camp resident Ramadan from Egypt, who reached Bosnia five months ago.

+“But I do not think (it will happen),” added Ramadan, who only gave his first name for fear of repercussions to his family in Egypt.

 Copyright © 2019 The Washington Times, LLC.